 And yes, of course, I’ll also offer the occasional go-here-because-you-need-to-taste-this-dish-NOW recommendations as well as some tricky quicky versions of ethnic fare which you can whip up in a trice after work that are guaranteed to amaze and mystify your family and friends.
 (Check out my Faking Peking Duck recipe.)

 But at the end of the day, I’m a storyteller.
 And that’s how I hope to get you hooked — short of actually bringing you with me to one of New York’s incredible ethnic neighborhoods.
-And that can be arranged too; I’ve introduced a series of ethnojunkets (neighborhood food tours) wherein we’ll eat our way through some of my favorite ethnic enclaves.
+And that can be arranged too; several years ago, I introduced a series of ethnojunkets (food-focused walking tours) wherein we eat our way through some of my favorite ethnic enclaves.

 In the meantime, in addition to the blog, you can peruse some of my food writing under the Stories heading if you’re so inclined.
 Check out the Instagram category to see up-to-the-minute brief posts covering my dining explorations almost daily, or look for more complete restaurant reviews in the Restaurants & Food Courts and Extended Restaurant Reviews categories.
 Want to know more about my ethnic neighborhood food tours?
 I call them “ethnojunkets” and you can learn all about them (and see what’s coming up next!) here.
 And if you’d like to see what I’m up to in the kitchen, there are lots of photos in the Home Cookin’ section.

 – Rich Sanders, ethnojunkie (rich[at]ethnojunkie[dot]com)